-For news I regularly check the New York Times, Wall Street Journal, and Washington Post apps; as well as the Financial times and the Economist weekly.
-For radio I listen to NPR and my wife has turned me on to PBS Newshour.
-I then then check in with Fox News, Breitbart, and Newsmax to see how they are covering things.
+For news, I regularly check the New York Times, Wall Street Journal, and Washington Post apps; as well as the Financial Times and the Economist weekly.
+For radio, I listen to NPR and my wife has turned me on to PBS Newshour.
+I then check in with Fox News, Breitbart, and Newsmax to see how they are covering things.
 Since being at RAND I’ve internalized the organization’s maxims of rigor and objectivity which are thoroughly baked into the culture.
 Part of this means taking in information from many sources and being analytical.
 Part of it is being discerning, recognizing not all sources of information are created equal.

 It can be challenging to move past the horse race of events.
 So much important news is off the front page, and I struggle against the temptation to just look at what’s attracting the most attention.
 It’s important to look past the urgent to see the important.

 What have been the most influential podcasts, or other resources?